The Connection Between Driver Fatigue and Truck Accidents

 - The carrier's and/or driver's compliance scores may be affected, resulting in penalties.

 - FMCSA civil penalties on the driver and/or carrier up to $11,000 per violation.

 - Downgrade of the carrier's safety rating when a pattern is shown.

 - Federal criminal penalties against those carriers who willfully and knowingly require or allow hours of service violations.

 If you or a family member has been injured in a truck accident or has been injured by any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.